 Reducing greenhouse gas emissions on a personal and organisational scale is an important step towards decarbonisation.
 Furthermore, applying a climate lens to your operations can inspire those around you to do the same.

-Whether you are part of a large, established foundation or an individual or family grantmaking from home, there are important steps you can take from switching to renewable energy to ensuring your bank doesn't invest in fossil fuels.
+Whether you are part of a large, established foundation or an individual grantmaking from home, there are important steps you can take from switching to renewable energy to ensuring your bank doesn't invest in pollution.